tututu-patch/saicrack/README.md

 ## Instructions

 Put saicrack.py and sai2.exe in the same directory.

-Run saicrack.py, you will be prompted to enter the system ID, then open SAI2 and execute the menu "Help-System ID".
+Run saicrack.py, you will be prompted to enter the system ID.
+Open SAI2 and press Other > System ID ...
+This should open a POP-UP with the system ID!
+Help:
+!
+!
+!

 Enter the system ID displayed in SAI2 into the cracker, and then press Enter.

-Follow the prompts to exit the running SAI2, enter OK in the cracker, and then press Enter.
+Follow the prompts to exit the running SAI2, type OK in the cmd, and then press Enter.

-Finally, press Enter to exit the cracker.
+You may now close the enter once the prompt appears to press enter!
+Congratulations!

 ## Instructions